 Can I transfer credits from other institutions and have them count toward the required number of credits for this program/waive any course requirements/get credit for past coursework?

-You may not transfer credits from other institutions and have them count toward the M.S. degree, however, course requirements may be waived based on the applicant's undergraduate coursework and at the discretion of advisors in the Applied Statistics for Social Science Research program.
+You may not transfer credits from other institutions and have them count toward the M.S. degree, however, certain course requirements may be waived based on the applicant's undergraduate coursework, the successful completion of the placement exam(s), and at the discretion of the Applied Statistics for Social Science Research program.
 Waiving will decrease the number of credits needed to complete the program and will allow students greater flexibility in pursuing coursework relevant to their specific interests.

 What kind of housing do you provide?

 On-campus housing at NYU is limited.
 Most graduate students live off-campus.
 Graduate Admissions serves as the liaison office to NYU Housing so general questions about the process may be directed to them.
 Learn more about on and off-campus housing.

 I am planning to visit campus and would like to attend a class.
 When is the best time for me to do this?